FXCM vs FXTM

 Second, 24/5 support is also available over the phone:

 In addition, FXCM provides a list of international free call numbers for its clients.
-More, FXCM customer support can be contacted via SMS message.
+Moreover, FXCM customer support can be contacted via SMS message.

 Third, both brokers can be contacted via email.
-In both cases, we received emailed response to our inquiries in a bit less than 24 hours, while the information was precise.
-Clients can contact FXTM at support@forextime.com, while FXCM can be contacted for general and account-specific inquiries at info@fxcmmarkets.com.
+In both cases, we received emailed responses to our inquiries in a bit less than 24 hours, while the information was precise.
+Clients can contact FXTM for general and account-specific inquiries via email.

 FXCM | FXTM | |